Updated: Sep 27, 2021

 On a kitchen surface, pile the flour into a mound.
 Make a well in the centre of the mound.

-In a small bowl, beat the eggs, salt, and olive oil together with a fork until blended.
+In a small bowl, beat the egg with a fork until blended.

 Pour the egg mixture slowly into the well and mix the egg and flour together with a fork until the egg has been absorbed by the flour.

 Knead the dough for about 5 mins (longer if you like).
-I then split the mix in half, roll each half into a ball and wrap in glad wrap.
-The dough is meant to be stiff, there is normally no need to add extra liquid.
+Remember, the dough is meant to be stiff, there is normally no need to add extra liquid.

 Take a sip of wine.
 This is an essential step.